 Where a complaint concerns the Headteacher, the complainant should first directly approach the Headteacher in an attempt to resolve the issue informally.
-If the complainant is not satisfied with this outcome, or if they have good reason to feel it is inappropriate to approach the Headteacher in the first instance, they should notify the clerk to the governors (see contact details at the end of the document).
-The Stage 2 process (in line with the process outlined on page 9) will then commence, but with the Chair of Governors or another nominated governor as the individual responsible for the investigation rather than the Headteacher.
+If the complainant is not satisfied with this outcome, or if they have good reason to feel it is inappropriate to approach the Headteacher in the first instance, they should notify the Clerk to the Governing Body (see contact details at the end of the document).
+The Stage 2 process (in line with the process outlined on page 8) will then commence.

-Where a complaint concerns a governor the complainant should contact the clerk to the governors.
-Informal resolution will be sought, but where this fails, the complaints procedure at Stage 2 will take immediate effect with the Chair of Governors or another nominated governor undertaking the investigation.
-Where a complaint concerns the Chair of Governors, the investigation will be carried out by the Vice Chair or another nominated governor.
+Where a complaint concerns a governor the complainant should contact the Clerk to the Governing Body.
+Informal resolution will be sought, but where this fails, the complaints procedure at Stage 2 will take immediate effect with the Chair of Governors/Nominated Governor undertaking the investigation.
+Where a complaint concerns the Chair of Governors, the investigation will be carried out by the Vice Chair of Governors/Nominated Governor.

-In exceptional circumstances the governing body may appoint an independent investigator to look into the concerns.
+In exceptional circumstances the Governing Body may appoint an independent investigator to look into the concerns.

-If the complaint is not resolved then the complainant should write to the clerk to the governors, requesting that the complaint is considered by the Complaint Appeal Panel (in line with the process outlined on page 10).
+If the complaint is not resolved then the complainant should write to the Clerk to the Governing Body, requesting that the complaint is considered by the Complaint Review Panel (in line with the process outlined on page 10).